mohsinsheikhani/retail-ai-insights/README.md

 # Retail AI Insights: Demand Forecasting & Product Recommendations with AWS

-This project builds a cloud-native, AI-powered retail intelligence system that predicts product demand and recommends items to users — all using serverless AWS services and scalable MLOps practices.
+This project builds a cloud-native, AI-powered retail intelligence system that predicts product demand and recommends items to users, all using serverless AWS services and scalable MLOps practices.

 It is organized into 5 clear phases to demonstrate real-world infrastructure, AI integration, and automation.